 This is not just a “Yikes!”
 This is a deadly “yikes.”

 The Tsetse Fly transmits trypanosomiasis, an infection of the central nervous system.
 The disease is called sleeping sickness in human beings and nagana in animals.
-The Tsetse Fly is known as a cattle scourge, but it also feeds on horses, antelope and wild game.
-The Tsetse Fly transmits both sleeping sickness and nagana through its saliva.
+They are known as a cattle scourge, but it also feeds on horses, antelope and wild game.
+They transmits both sleeping sickness and nagana through its saliva.

 There are two distinct characteristics of the Tsetse Fly: one is its long proboscis, extending forward and attached to the bottom of its head by a bulb; the second is the way it completely folds its wings, resting one directly on top of the other and over the abdomen.